Thomas Telford: Ellesmere Canal

 Among other structures, this involved the spectacular Pontcysyllte Aqueduct over the River Dee in the Vale of Llangollen, where Telford used a new method of construction consisting of troughs made from cast iron plates and fixed in masonry.
-Extending for over 1000 ft with an altitude of 126 ft above the valley floor, the Pontcysyllte Aqueduct consists of nineteen arches, each with a 45 ft span.
+Extending for over 1000 ft with a height of 126 ft above the valley floor, the Pontcysyllte Aqueduct consists of nineteen arches, each with a 45 ft span.
 Being a pioneer in the use of cast-iron for large scaled structures, Telford had to invent new techniques, such as using boiling sugar and lead as a sealant on the iron connections.
 Canal engineer William Jessop oversaw the project but left the detailed execution of the project in Telford's hands.
 The aqueduct was designated a UNESCO World Heritage Site in 2009.